alyssabenipayo/guides-toc/github-issues.md

       href: "#issue-template"
     - title: "Member Analytics"
       href: "#member-analytics"
-preview: "Each of Hack for LA’s GitHub project repositories (repos) use issues to track and organize ideas, enhancements, and tasks.
-All team members will use GitHub issues to communicate in our multifunctional teams."
 overview: "Each of Hack for LA’s GitHub project repositories (repos) use [issues](https://guides.github.com/features/issues/) to track and organize ideas, enhancements, and tasks.
 All team members will use GitHub issues to communicate in our multifunctional teams.

 When creating a new GitHub issue, the following tips will help you provide consistent formatting, a clear and concise overview, actionable tasks, explanatory resources, and resumé items to add value for all volunteers.